react18-tools/treeshakable/README.md

 );
 ```

-In this example, treeshakable is applied as a higher-order function to enhance the Zustand store with tree-shaking capabilities.
+In this example, Treeshakable is applied as a higher-order function to enhance the Zustand store with tree-shaking capabilities.

+### Why use `treeshakable('my-store', () => createStore(...))` and not `treeshakable('my-store', createStore(...))`?

+The distinction here is critical:

+- **`treeshakable('my-store', createStore(...))`** would immediately invoke `createStore` and create the store instance during module initialization.
+This approach can defeat the purpose of tree-shaking because the store would be created regardless of whether it is used or not.
+- **`treeshakable('my-store', () => createStore(...))`** passes a function that returns the store instance.
+This approach ensures the store creation happens only once, optimizing performance and reducing bundle size through lazy initialization.

 For detailed API and options, refer to [the API documentation](https://react18-tools.github.io/treeshakable).

 ## Motivation